AlfredoSystems/Alfredo-NoU2/README.md

 ### Can't connect to the ESP32 over USB to upload
 * The most common cause of this is accidentally using a power-only micro USB cable, which won't allow the computer and ESP32 to communicate, but will power on the ESP32.
 Try a new cable.
 When plugging in the ESP32, you should hear a sound on the computer indicating it's plugged in.
 * Make sure you're selecting the right COM port.
 The most common way to check is to unplug the ESP32, check the ports list in the Arduino IDE, (`Tools` > `Port`), plug the ESP32 in, and then check the list again to see what COM port got added.
 On Windows, you can also open Device Manager (`Win+R`, type in `devmgmt.msc`) and check the `Ports (COM & LPT)` dropdown, which should include a port list similar to the one in the Arduino IDE.
+* You may need to install appropriate drivers for [CP210x](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) or [FTDI](https://ftdichip.com/drivers/vcp-drivers/), depending on your ESP32 module type.
+If unsure, get both.

 ## Links